ADO.NET Tutorial

 connection.Open();

-adapter.Update(dataSet, "Employees");
+adapter.Update(dataSet, "Students");

 Console.WriteLine("\nData after update:");

-foreach (DataRow row in dataSet.Tables["Employees"].Rows)
+foreach (DataRow row in dataSet.Tables["Students"].Rows)

 {